awsdocs/amazon-redshift-developer-guide/doc_source/r_patternmatching_condition_like.md

  *expression*
 A valid UTF\-8 character expression, such as a column name\.

-LIKE | ILIKE
+LIKE \| ILIKE
 LIKE performs a case\-sensitive pattern match\.
-ILIKE performs a case\-insensitive pattern match for single\-byte characters\.
-Both LIKE and ILIKE perform a case\-insensitive pattern match for multibyte characters\.
+ILIKE performs a case\-insensitive pattern match for single\-byte UTF\-8 \(ASCII\) characters\.
+To perform a case\-insensitive pattern match for multibyte characters, use the [LOWER](r_LOWER.md) function on *expression* and *pattern* with a LIKE condition\.
+In contrast to comparison predicates, such as = and <>, LIKE and ILIKE predicates do not implicitly ignore trailing spaces\.
+To ignore trailing spaces, use RTRIM or explicitly cast a CHAR column to VARCHAR\.

  *pattern*
 A valid UTF\-8 character expression with the pattern to be matched\.